Chart Color Schemes

 Wentworth Point - Sydney Olympic Park shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is particularly high in the area, with 26.4% of residents currently enrolled in formal education.
+Educational participation is notably high, with 26.4% of residents currently enrolled in formal education.
 This includes 9.4% in tertiary education, 5.0% in primary education, and 2.4% pursuing secondary education.

 Frequently Asked Questions - Education